LizOnAir/Camera/README.md

 # Camera

 This camera consist of a custom PCB and buttons as well as a 2.4 inch tft display with sd card slot, that can capture picture.
+I made this project to improve my knowledge about PCB design and also I personally really wanna make a retro camera with noisy resolution.
 Through this project, I learnt about high speed signals, parallel signals and heat management.

 <img width="274" height="389" alt="Screenshot 2026-04-14 at 4 07 00 PM" src="https://github.com/user-attachments/assets/f05de6a7-5195-43b5-a490-7520836e129f" />